mepley1/Nullvad/README.md

 # Nullvad
-Brute force account #s for the best commercial VPN out there
+Brute force account #s for a certain commercial VPN PoC, do not use this script for unethical purposes, you won't find any working account numbers anyways.